ansys/pyensight/doc/source/calc_functions.rst

-Computes a scalar, vector, or constant variable, depending on which type was selected, whose value is the mean value of the selected variable over the interval from time step 1 to time step 2.
+Computes a scalar, vector, or constant variable, depending on which type was selected, whose value is the mean value of the selected variable over the interval from timestep 1 to timestep 2.
 Therefore, the resultant variable is independent of time.
 The temporal mean is the discrete integral of the variable over time (using the **Trapezoidal Rule**) divided by the total time interval.
 Because any derived parts may vary in size over time, this function is only allowed on model parts.
 Model parts with changing connectivity are also not allowed.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - timestep1